Chat with us, powered by LiveChat

 Among all offences you can commit against a person, an assault offence ranks on the more "serious" spectrum.
 An assault offence can encompass plenty of actions and range of the offence, from the minor to the life-threatening injury.

 Always avoid all forms of attack or verbal threats towards another, as they can lead to serious charges and punishments.
-Also, all Assault convictions and offence charges are added to a person's police checks.
+Also, all Assault convictions and offence charges are added to a person's nationally coordinated criminal history checks.

 What is an assault?